T-Ingram/reading-notes/learningmarkdown.md

 ## Working With Markdown

-At this point you might be wondering, "Ok, so what can I do with Markdown?"
+At this point you might be wondering, "So what can I do with Markdown?"
 Well, let's take a peak at some editing commands!

 - If you want to create a heading in Markdown you simply type " # " then add your text.
 More " # " signs mean smaller headings with " ###### " being the smallest possible heading and " # " being the largest possible heading.
-- Say you want to emphasis something, you'd likely want bold or italicised wording to convey this. **Bold** would be achieved by using " ** ** " or " __ __ " while *italics* would be displayed by typing " * * or " _ _ " . <br>***Please note:*** Due to possible application inconsistencies, it's best practice to use asterisks as opposed to underscores.
+- Say you want to emphasize something, you'd likely want bold or italicised wording to convey this. **Bold** would be achieved by using " ** ** " or " __ __ " while *italics* would be displayed by typing " * * or " _ _ " . <br>***Please note:*** Due to possible application inconsistencies, it's best practice to use asterisks as opposed to underscores.
-- What would a good page be without links!
-To create a link you actually have mulitiple options to achieve this.
+- What would a good page be without links?
+To create a link you have mulitiple options.
 One way is to wrap the link text in brackets like this, " [ ] " and then using parentheses " ( ) " around the URL.
 You can also use Ctrl + K on Windows or Command + K on Mac.
 - If you want to create a bulleted list you can use the symbols " - ", " * ", or " + ".

 ## Final Thoughts

-In summation, Markdown is a user friendly formatting language that has earned it's place as a simple yet effective tool for the web developer, note taker, and blogger alike.
+In summation, Markdown is a user friendly formatting language that has earned its place as a simple yet effective tool for the web developer, note taker, and blogger alike.
 Now that you've learned some commonly used commands, go take Markdown for a spin and experience it for yourself!